MaelBarret/ndvi-processing/README.md

 Automation's steps:

-  1- Fetch satellite raster data (Sentinel 2: [click here](https://scihub.copernicus.eu/dhus)) of a specified mask.
+  1- Fetch satellite raster data (Sentinel 2: [https://scihub.copernicus.eu/dhus]) of a specified mask.
 The query is looking for the lower cloud coverage.

   2- Clip satellite data with the mask